vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

 4) Other DEVICES using the SAME CHANNELS can cause INTERFERENCE

-- For example, a WIRELESS LAN in your neighbor’s house / apartment
+- Ví dụ, a Không dây LAN in your neighbor’s house / apartment

 ---

 RADIO FREQUENCY (RF)

-- To send WIRELESS SIGNALS, the SENDER applies an ALTERNATING CURRENT to an antenna
+- To send Không dây SIGNALS, the SENDER applies an ALTERNATING CURRENT to an antenna
     - This creates ELECTROMAGNETIC WAVES which propagate out as WAVES
-- ELECTROMAGENETIC WAVES can be measured in multiple ways - for example AMPLITUDE and FREQUENCY
+- ELECTROMAGENETIC WAVES can be measured in multiple ways - Ví dụ AMPLITUDE and FREQUENCY
 - AMPLITUDE is the MAXIMUM STRENGTH of the ELECTRIC and MAGNETIC FIELDS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/f7daa2ac-16a7-41f2-8ba4-a7c214c7e96b)